A Tera-Scale Planet

 The world population is now closer to 10 billion than 5 billion.
 Imagine something that everyone on Earth has a little more than 100 of.
 Could be memories, or meals, or favorite songs.
 In many ways, lists of 100 would be a wonderful window into the lives of the citizens of the world.
 130 memories per person on Earth.
 That’s a trillion memories, or a teramemory.

-The top ten richest people in the world own over a trillion dollars in wealth.
-The world’s poorest 50% of people combined own less than those ten individuals.
+The top ten richest people in the world have a combined wealth of over a trillion dollars.
+The world’s poorest 50% of people combined own less than just a few dozen individuals.
 Wealth inequality is increasing substantially, and it might not be long before trillionaires exist.

 The U.S. government now routinely creates economic stimulus packages on the order of a trillion dollars, both for the financial crisis in 2008 and the COVID-19 pandemic in 2020 and 2021.
 A trillion dollars is $3000 for every American.